JNRowe/cupage/doc/cupage.1.rst

     This can, and in fact *should* be, shared between all cupage uses.

 --no-write
-    don't update cache or database
+    don’t update cache or database

 --force
     ignore frequency checks